-Chris Luther serves as senior operations analyst for the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Chris Luther is a Senior Operations Analyst for the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 He performs research and acts as a multi-functional bridge between NSRI’s Department of Defense sponsors and University of Nebraska stakeholders and researchers, helping to ensure concepts and requirements are effectively translated.
 His recent research activities have spanned:

 - Nuclear weapon system safety and security

 - Planning and leading activities in NSRI’s annual strategic deterrence internship program

 Luther served for 22 years as an officer and aviator in the United States Air Force, retiring at the rank of Lieutenant Colonel in 2017.
 During his career, he worked and led in a variety of related military mission areas that include Intelligence, Surveillance and Reconnaissance (ISR), Electronic Warfare (EW), joint air operations planning and undergraduate/graduate-level flying training.

 Starting as an RC-135 Electronic Warfare Officer in 1997, he flew numerous sensitive reconnaissance operations around the globe and participated in most major U.S. combat operations through 2008.
 For actions on the opening night of Operation DESERT FOX in 1998, he became a member of the Air Force’s Reconnaissance Crew of the Year in 1998.

 In addition to his electronic warfare flying specialty, he also spent an assignment as an Operations Officer and Strike Advisor on U.S. Strategic Command’s Nuclear Command and Control (NC2) team followed by a tour in South Korea as the Deputy Chief of the Combat Plans Division of the 607th Air Operations Center.